aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/listboxactivexcontrol/_index.md

 ```

 Sets the special effect of the control.
-[ControlSpecialEffectType](../../com.aspose.cells/controlspecialeffecttype).
+See [ControlSpecialEffectType](../../com.aspose.cells/controlspecialeffecttype).

 **Parameters:**
 | Parameter | Type | Description |